COALAIP/specs/coala-ip/README.md

 - A. Granzotto (2009): Exploiting spatio–temporal linked data to improve backlinks retrieval, 2009

-#### Resource Description Framework
+#### The Resource Description Framework

-[Resource Description Framework](https://www.w3.org/TR/rdf11-concepts/) (short form: RDF) is a framework for describing entities on the Web.
-Since it is using the generalization of the Universal Resource Location (short form: URL), the Universal Resource Identifier (short form: URI) as a scheme to address resources, it is exceptionally interoperable and extensible.
+[Resource Description Framework](https://www.w3.org/TR/rdf11-concepts/) (RDF) is a framework for describing entities on the Web.
+Since it uses the Universal Resource Identifier (URI), a generalization of the Universal Resource Location (URL), as a scheme to address resources, it is exceptionally interoperable and extensible.

-RDF's core data structure is a graph-based data model.
-This is achieved by constructing subsets of a graph with a set of triples, each consisting of a **subject**, **predicate** and an **object**.
-A single set of triples is already an RDF graph.
-Visualized a simple RDF graph could look like this:
+RDF's core data structure is a graph-based data model that uses sets of triplets, each consisting of a **subject**, **predicate** and an **object**, to construct subsets of the graph.
+In its smallest form, a set containing a single triplet is already an RDF graph.
+Visualized, a simple RDF graph could look like this:

 ![](media/rdfgraph.png)

-Since RDF is mainly used on the World Wide Web, what this means in practice is that each element of a graph is represented as a URI pointing to a resource that gives further meaning to the relationship of the graph.
-As an example mentioned in the [Creative Commons Rights Expression Language](https://www.w3.org/Submission/ccREL/) (short form: ccREL) W3C submission:
+As RDF is primarily used on the World Wide Web, in practice each node of the graph is usually represented as an URI pointing to the resource that gives further details about its relationship in the graph.
+As an example, the following figure was mentioned in the [Creative Commons Rights Expression Language](https://www.w3.org/Submission/ccREL/) (ccREL) W3C submission:

 ![](media/rdfexample.png)

-In the example given in the figure above licensing information about Lawrence Lessig's blog is stated in a machine-readable way.
-Mapped to the RDF-graph visualization given before, we can say that Lessig's blog is the *subject*, to the *predicate* that it is licensed under the Creative Commons Attribution 3.0 license, the *object*.
-In this case, ccREL is a schema provided by Creative Commons that allows defining context for machines on how to interpret licensing information for documents on the web. ccREL itself is implemented using RDF Schema, which is basically a vocabulary for describing properties and classes of RDF resources.
+This example RDF manifestation states licensing information about Lawrence Lessig's blog in a machine-readable way.
+We can say that Lessig's blog, the *subject*, is licensed, the *predicate*, under the Creative Commons Attribution 3.0 license, the *object*. ccREL is a schema provided by Creative Commons that allows defining context for machines on how to interpret licensing information for documents on the Web. ccREL itself is implemented using RDF Schema, which is basically a vocabulary for describing properties and classes of RDF resources.
 By making usage of the [Web Ontology Language](https://www.w3.org/TR/owl-features/) (short form: OWL), concepts from other RDF schemata can be included in a domain-specific RDF schema creating a global ontology of semantically structured data.

-Since RDF itself is more a concept, it's implementations vary - especially in terms of used data structures.
-Embedded RDF in HTML pages, as well as the more puristic RDF/XML are likely one of the more popular spin offs.
-In 2014 with a new version of RDF coming up (RDF 1.1), a new RDF compatible data structure was submitted called JSON-LD.
-In essence, it fits some of the concepts of the semantic web (linked data to be specific) into the [Javascript Object Notation](https://tools.ietf.org/html/rfc7159) (short form: JSON), which makes it much more approachable than comparable implementations falling back on the much heavier syntax of XML for example.
-Since we're intending to port the LCC' Rights Reference Model specification to RDF using JSON-LD, the next section will highlight some of its main features.
+ccREL is just one example of a context-providing schema built on top of RDF; because RDF itself is a concept, its implementations vary---especially in terms of used data structures.
+Embedded RDF in HTML pages, as well as the more puristic RDF/XML syntax are likely two of the more popular implementations albeit with relatively heavy syntax and learning curves.
+In 2014, with a new version of RDF coming up, RDF 1.1, a new RDF-compatible JSON-based---and thereby more approachable---data structure was accepted by the W3C: JSON-LD.
+In essence, it fits some of the concepts of the semantic web (linked data, to be specific) into the [Javascript Object Notation](https://tools.ietf.org/html/rfc7159) (JSON), which makes it much more approachable than comparable implementations.
+As we're intending to port the LCC's Rights Reference Model specification to RDF using JSON-LD, the next section will highlight some of its main features.

 **Sources:**